 Mara LaunchPad has an open-plan layout with modern furniture.
 Members are able to take advantage of the fast Wi-Fi internet connection, lounge area, and conference room.
 The businesses under incubation at Mara LaunchPad are more diverse than those at the other incubators that we visited.
 Their start-ups include manufacturing companies, call center operations, and agriculture, in addition to tech start-ups.
+Mara has 2 time periods per year where entrepreneurs can apply to join.
+Once accepted, the entrepreneur signs a contract.
 LaunchPad typically seeds approximately \$2,000- \$4,000 per company and takes an equity stake with a three to five year time frame.
 Additionally, each firm pays rent ranging from \$35-\$125 per month depending on the size of their space.
 The incubation goal is 24 months.
 Mara can house up to 40 businesses at one time and their Innovation Center has room for 50-60 individuals.

 In addition to the shared office space, Mara Launchpad runs a speaker program and hosts many external events.
 The speaker program brings keynote professionals to talk to entrepreneurs on technical issues of relevance to them, such as taxation and venture capital.
 The Young Entrepreneur Club meetings of the Entrepreneur Launchpad mentorship program also take place at the Mara Launchpad.
 During our visit we were fortunate to interview and survey numerous members of the LaunchPad.

 We then drove to the Makerere University Business School located on a separate campus in the Nakawa neighborhood.
 We were hosted by Fred Iga Luganda, the Director of the Makerere University Business School Micro-Finance Center.
-The Center is a research organization aimed at fostering financial inclusion and fighting poverty through research, training, consultancy, Internship and an information hub for policy makers and researchers.
+The Center is a research organization aimed at fostering financial inclusion and fighting poverty through research, training, consultancy, internship and an information hub for policy makers and researchers.
 The MFC is developing innovative solutions based on the results of their research in order to design better products and delivery mechanisms to serve the unbanked.